Master Budget Definition

 When a company implements a master budget, there is a strong tendency for senior management to force the organization to closely adhere to it by including budget goals in employee compensation plans.
 Doing so has the following effects:

-- When compiling the budget, employees tend to estimate low revenues and high expenses, so that they can easily meet the budget and achieve their compensation plans.
+When compiling the budget, employees tend to estimate low sales and high expenses, so that they can easily meet the budget and achieve their compensation plans.

 Thus, enforcing a master budget can skew the operational performance of a business.
 Because of this problem, it may be better to employ the master budget as just a rough guideline for management's near-term expectations for the business.